alexkiko/ITPG-GT-2711-001/README.md

 --

 ##### Class 9 | 3/27 @ 5:30PM - Workflow + Planning
+Workshop: UX wireframing and user flows.
+We'll look at a handful of real-world examples and then create wires + charts for each projec team.
 Discussion of workflow integrating Github branching with Trello tasks.
 Establish schedule and milestones for each project team.